vprecup/crypto-vis/README.md

-# d3stockpricecorrelation
+# crypto-vis
-A D3 visualization of the most significant correlation between stock prices of companies.
+A D3 visualization of the dynamic evolution of the market orders for the Bitcoin crpytocurrency.

 ## Running the project
 1. Install NPM and ensure it is in your PATH.